gatsbyjs/homepage-starters/plugins/drupal-plugin/docs/setup.md

    mkdir homepage-starter
    cd homepage-starter

    # Initialize Lando and when prompted select Pantheon and paste in the Machine Key generated earlier.
-Continue following the prompts provided to pull donw your site.
+Continue following the prompts provided to pull down your site.
    lando init

    # Start server